 - It has a progressive overload.
 One of the most important things about getting stronger is to continuously challenge your body with heavier weights.

 - It focuses on the main lifts.
-Newbies to the gym shouldn’t concern themselves with Reverse Grip Spider Curls, getting in and doing the main movements each week will do wonders for their body.
+Newbies to the gym shouldn’t concern themselves with fancy exercises like Reverse Grip Spider Curls.
+Getting in and doing the main movements each week will do wonders for their body.

 5/3/1 – Cons